mongodb/docs/source/includes/fact-default-bind-ip.rst

-To override and bind to other ip addresses, you can use the :setting:`net.bindIp` configuration file setting or the ``--bind_ip`` command-line option to specify a list of ip addresses
+To override and bind to other ip addresses, you can use the :setting:`net.bindIp` configuration file setting or the ``--bind_ip`` command-line option to specify a list of ip addresses.

+.. include:: /includes/warning-bind-ip-security-considerations.rst

 For example, the following :program:`mongod` instance binds to both the localhost and the sample ip address ``198.51.100.1``: